DATA-606-SUMMER-2023/Snigdha_DATA-606/docs/draft_proposal.md

 This issue is important to both users and the movie industry.
 For users, the overwhelming number of movie choices makes it challenging to find movies that align with their tastes.
 A recommendation system helps users overcome this challenge by providing personalized recommendations, saving time and improving their overall movie-watching satisfaction.
 For the movie industry, a well-designed recommendation system can drive user engagement, increase movie discovery, and boost revenue through increased movie rentals, sales, or subscriptions.

 ### Questions to be Answered:
-- a.
-How to effectively capture and represent user preferences and movie characteristics to make accurate recommendations?
+- How to effectively capture and represent user preferences and movie characteristics to make accurate recommendations?
-- b.
-Does cluserting techniques produce significant results?
+- Does cluserting techniques produce significant results?
-- c.
-Which recommendation algorithms or models perform best on the IMDb movie ratings dataset, and how can their performance be evaluated?
+- Which recommendation algorithms or models perform best on the IMDb movie ratings dataset, and how can their performance be evaluated?
-- d.
-How to perform effective feature selection to incorporate factors such as movie genres, actors, directors, or release dates to enhance the relevance and diversity of recommendations?
+- How to perform effective feature selection to incorporate factors such as movie genres, actors, directors, or release dates to enhance the relevance and diversity of recommendations?
-- e.
-Is there a scope to build a prominent unsupervised model?
+- Is there a scope to build a prominent unsupervised model?
-- f.
-How to handle the cold-start problem, where new users or movies have limited data available for recommendations?
+- How to handle the cold-start problem, where new users or movies have limited data available for recommendations?
-- g.
-What is the impact of different recommendation strategies (e.g., collaborative filtering, content-based filtering) on the accuracy and user satisfaction of the system?
+- What is the impact of different recommendation strategies (e.g., collaborative filtering, content-based filtering) on the accuracy and user satisfaction of the system?
-- h.
-How can we measure the effectiveness of the recommendation system using appropriate evaluation metrics?
+- How can we measure the effectiveness of the recommendation system using appropriate evaluation metrics?

 ### Project Implementation and Preliminary Analysis
 - Features to be used: name, year, rating, certificate, duration, genre, votes, gross_income, directors_name, stars_name, description